yaning-wu/yaning-wu.github.io/_pages/cv-fails.md

 * 2024: Rejected at pre-submission by Blood Advances and after editorial review at JAMA's Poetry & Medicine section (x3) and Annals of Internal Medicine's Ad Libitum section (x1)
 * 2023: Rejected from PhD programmes at the University of Oxford and University College London
 * 2021: Rejected from summer internships at the Knowledge Quarter, the Association for Young People's Health, and Costello Medical
-* 2019: Rejected from undergraduate degrees at Dartmouth College, Swarthmore College, Amherst College, and the University of Southern California
+* 2019: Rejected from undergraduate degrees at Dartmouth College, Swarthmore College, Amherst College, Tufts University, and the University of Southern California